Varicella Vaccine / Varicella Titers / Chicken Pox

+Varicella or Chicken Pox is a concern for kids and adults whose immunity might have waned over the years.
+Statcare does Varicella titers and gives Varivax (Chicken Pox vaccine) at all locations.
 When you or your child needs routine vaccinations, come to Statcare Urgent Care in Hicksville, Long Island; Astoria, Queens; Brooklyn, NYC; the Bronx at Bartow Avenue (Co-op City); and the Bronx at E. 174th Street.

 We offer the varicella vaccine for children and unvaccinated adults, particularly healthcare professionals, teachers, and others involved in child care.